alrevuelta/myblog/_posts/2024-12-01-quantum-randomness.md

 ## Quantum Simulators

-Unfortunately quantum computers are not yet commodity hardware that anyone can have at home.
-They are rather big and have to stay at a very low temperature of around -276ºC.
+Unfortunately, quantum computers are not yet commodity hardware that anyone can have at home.
+They are rather big and must stay at a very low temperature near absolute zero.

 Luckily the Python library `qiskit` allows us to simulate the behaviour of a quantum computer in your laptop.
 This allows you to test and prototype before sending the code to a real quantum computer.